LNG tanks at night

 LNG is stored in dedicated storage tanks at an LNG plant before export

 The well stream of plant feed comes in gaseous form by pipe.
-Natural gas extracted from the ground contains impurities, water and other associated fluids, so before liquefaction can take place, the gas needs to go through a treatment process to remove undesired substances.
-The gas goes through a series of vessels, compressors and pipes where gas is stepwise separated from heavier fluids and impurities.
+Natural gas extracted from the ground contains impurities, water and other associated fluids.
+This is in general mostly CO2, H2S and Hg.
+Therefore, before liquefaction can take place, the gas needs to go through a treatment process to remove undesired substances.

 First, water and condensate are removed, followed by removal of acid gas (carbon dioxide, CO2), hydrogen sulfide (HS2) and mercury (Hg).
 These substances are unwanted, as they may cause ice forming during liquefaction and corrosion in pipelines and LNG heat exchangers.
-The remaining mix is precooled, and other, heavier, natural gas liquids are then separated from the mix before liquefaction takes place.
-Removed hydrocarbons can be stored and sold separately.
-The remaining gas mostly consists of methane and some ethane, which is brought to liquefaction.

 How does liquefaction of LNG work?